slow pace life

 Our Experiences: Moving at a Very Slow Pace

-We have had several examples of a slow pace that stunned us, living in our rural town.
+We have had several examples of a slow pace that have stunned us while living in our rural town.

 The first was that it was impossible to find anyone to hire to build a garage.
 And when you did find them, it took forever at a very slow pace.
 My husband had half of it built before they began working on it.

 overcoming the slow pace